vpelss/Emogics_Tarot_Script_WP/README.md

 When the spread page is displayed, the deck database is read and then shuffled.
 If there was an cookie for a deck shuffle that matches this reading, then that deck shuffle will be used.
 Card images, text, fields, etc are displayed using shortcodes.

+## FAQs

+#Why am I not seeing your images on the Wordpress edit page?

+To distibute the plugin to multiple sites this is required.
+When you add images from your site, you will see them in the eit page.

+Note: the images where the selected cards will show will always be blank.
+In the edit screen a card has not been selected yet.

 ## Support

 Support is limited to bugs as time permits.